 He’s Dating Someone Else, But I Still Miss Him

 So, the two of you broke up and your ex moved on, but you are left missing him like crazy.
 More often than not, a relationship that starts right after another one ends has been thought about for a while or is a rebound that won’t last long.

 If you use No Contact to become Ungettable (read more about becoming Ungettable here if you don’t know the Ex Boyfriend Recovery Term) then your ex will start to compare his new girl to you.
 As long as you are making the effort to be your best self, he will become painfully aware that he has made a mistake.
-Making it through a successful No Contact and utilizing the Being There Method along with the other methods laid out in Ex Boyfriend Recovery Pro is imperative if you want to get your ex back.
+Making it through a successful No Contact and utilizing the Being There Method along with the other methods laid out in the Ex Recovery Program is imperative if you want to get your ex back.

 He Was Abusive, But I Still Miss Him